IsraelCabrera/frigate/docs/docs/security/installation.md

   - `lxc.cgroup2.devices.allow: c 226:128 rwm`
   - `lxc.mount.entry: /dev/dri/renderD128 dev/dri/renderD128 none bind,optional,create=file`
 - The LXC configuration will likely also need `features: fuse=1,nesting=1`.
 This allows running a Docker container in an LXC container (`nesting`) and prevents duplicated files and wasted storage (`fuse`).
 - Successfully passing hardware devices through multiple levels of containerization (LXC then Docker) can be difficult.
-Many people make devices like `/dev/dri/renderD128` world-readable in the host or run Frigate in a privileged LXC container.
+Many people make devices like `/dev/dri/renderD128` world-readable in the host or run Security in a privileged LXC container.
 - The virtualization layer often introduces a sizable amount of overhead for communication with Coral devices, but [not in all circumstances](https://github.com/blakeblackshear/security/discussions/1837).

 See the [Proxmox LXC discussion](https://github.com/blakeblackshear/security/discussions/5773) for more general information.

 ## ESXi

-For details on running Frigate using ESXi, please see the instructions [here](https://williamlam.com/2023/05/security-nvr-with-coral-tpu-igpu-passthrough-using-esxi-on-intel-nuc.html).
+For details on running Security using ESXi, please see the instructions [here](https://williamlam.com/2023/05/security-nvr-with-coral-tpu-igpu-passthrough-using-esxi-on-intel-nuc.html).

-If you're running Frigate on a rack mounted server and want to passthrough the Google Coral, [read this.](https://github.com/blakeblackshear/security/issues/305)
+If you're running Security on a rack mounted server and want to passthrough the Google Coral, [read this.](https://github.com/blakeblackshear/security/issues/305)

 ## Synology NAS on DSM 7